Contents: Review – Key Features – Features & Benefits – Specifications

-For EURO5 compliance, the 02 lambda exhaust sensors have been replaced with Linear Air Flow (LAF) sensors in the downpipes to allow for much more accurate measurement of the spent gases.
+For EURO5 compliance Linear Air Flow (LAF) sensors in the downpipes allow accurate measurement of the spent gases.
 The engine returns fuel efficiency of 17.1km/L.

 Throttle By Wire (TBW) allows the rider maximum control over the CB1000R’s powerful engine via 3 default riding modes plus 1 USER mode, managed between the left handlebar and the TFT screen.

 There are 3 levels of Engine Power (P), Engine Brake (EB) and Honda Selectable Torque Control (HSTC) available; HSTC can also be switched off.
 The riding modes offer different combinations of each parameter.

 RAIN mode employs the lowest Power setting for the least aggressive power delivery, medium amount of EB and high HSTC.
 The lower levels of power and torque delivery are focused on the first 3 gears.